connerc/mkto-manager/README.md

 At this point, the instance of `mySpecialLandingPage` has one of it's properties changed, but the Update call has not been made to the API.

-You can check if a record instance has pending updated property data with the getter properties:
+You can check if a record instance has pending updated property data with the computed properties:

 ```js
 //  Check if the record has pending changes (Not submitted to the API)